gargum/ESP-BLE-HID/README.md

-# SQUIDHID
+# SquidHID

-This NimBLE-based library allows you to make the ESP32 act as a Bluetooth Keyboard, Mouse, Gamepad, or other [HID device](https://en.wikipedia.org/wiki/Human_interface_device).
+This library allows you to make the ESP32 act as a Keyboard, Mouse, Gamepad, or other [HID device](https://en.wikipedia.org/wiki/Human_interface_device).

-SQUIDHID is intended to serve as an ESP32-based alternative to tools like QMK and ZMK with added support for advanced features.
+SquidHID is intended to serve as an ESP32-based alternative to tools like QMK and ZMK with added support for advanced features.

 All development/testing is performed on boards *without* USB host mode, like the ESP32-C3 Super Mini.

+Currently, NimBLE, USB, and PS/2 are supported, but more is planned for the future!

 ## Features